 Many people, especially in a difficult economic climate, are only a single, unexpected injury away from having to deal with a financial crisis.
 The costs of health care can be tremendous and can suddenly make it very difficult to pay other bills and expenses, including the mortgage.
 Depending on your individual circumstances, bankruptcy may be the best way to address problems like these so that you to take back control of your life.

 An experienced bankruptcy attorney can help put an end to creditor harassment, protect your key assets and answer any questions that you have throughout the process.
-You have options for relief from medical debt, and our firm can explain those options during a free case evaluation.
+You have options for relief from medical debt, and our firm can explain those options during an initial case evaluation.

 Contact The Law Office Of Lauren Clark, L.L.C.

-Arrange a free consultation by calling 843-284-7405 (local) or 855-684-8149 (toll free), or send us an email.
+Arrange an initial consultation by calling 843-284-7405 (local) or 855-684-8149 (toll free), or send us an email.
 Our offices are conveniently located in Charleston, and we serve South Carolina residents throughout Charleston County, Beaufort County, Dorchester County and Colleton County.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.